Skip to Content

 Most women pick grapes and have a stab at being the ‘bucket girl’ for a couple of hours, just for kicks.

-I loved it, because I did not mind carrying weight, but I was not eager to spend the whole day with my back bent over.
+I loved it because I did not mind carrying weight, but I was not eager to spend the whole day with my back bent over.

-You work until around 10.30am when you stop for the coffee break.
+You work until around 10.30 am when you stop for the coffee break.

-It is a typical breakfast in the field.
-You usually are very hungry at this point, even if you had breakfast at 7.00am.
-So you can recharge your batteries with ready-sliced meat and bread, cheese and chocolate and to top it off a cup of wine (or 2+ for some).
+So you can recharge your batteries with ready-sliced meat and bread, cheese and chocolate, and to top it off, a cup of wine (or 2+ for some).

-After 20-30 minutes you test your will and you go back to work until lunchtime, around 12.30pm.
+After 20-30 minutes, you test your will, and you go back to work until lunchtime, around 12.30 pm.

-You have lunch and get a well-deserved nap and go back to the field until 6.30pm.
+You have lunch and get a well-deserved nap and go back to the field until 6.30 pm.

-At that point, you take a shower and you have dinner.
-If you are in the mood you hang out with some good folks until your body reminds you that you are no longer 16 and you must go to bed (if you are 16 get some sleep anyway – you will crave it after a couple of days).
+If you are in the mood, you hang out with some good folks until your body reminds you that you are no longer 16 and you must go to bed.

 Rinse and repeat.

-Now it doesn’t sound that thrilling if I put it this way, but I can tell you that the mixture of working and living with complete strangers, pushing the boundaries of your physical endurance and singing in the field can free up your mind and gives you the boost that you need to get back to your life all pumped up.
+But I can tell you that the mixture of working and living with complete strangers, pushing the boundaries of your physical endurance, and singing in the field can free up your mind and gives you the boost that you need to get back to your life all pumped up.

-Food And Accomodation
+Food And Accommodation

 Flash News: most vineyards don’t provide board and lodging.
 That’s why getting a job through Apcon is such a good deal.